"Little Lion Man" - Mumford and Sons

 "Our people died for these three kingdoms!"

 The corner of Thranduil's mouth curled.
-"Not by my kingdom was the blood of the men of Dale spilled."
+"Not by my kingdom was the blood of the men of Dale spilt."
 And his eyes flicked to Thorin.

-"And the blood of Erebor," Fili cried out, white hot fury coursing through his veins at the words.
-"Was that not spilled when your kingdom did not come to our aid!"
+"And the blood of Erebor," Fili cried out, fury coursing through his veins at the words.
+"Was that not spilt when your kingdom did not come to our aid!"

 The dwarves beside him nodded and grunted sounds of approval.

 "No." Thranduil replied coldly.
-"The blood of the Dwarves of Erebor was spilled by the greed of their King."
+"The blood of the Dwarves of Erebor was spilt by the greed of their King."